 So I set up my trays, adding one extra tray of water right before the stop bath to wash away all the leftovers of my homemade developer.
 Since I don’t own any good scales, I decided to use tea spoons as a measurement unit.

-You can get all the stuff you need at a supermarket or a drug store:
+You can get all the stuff you need at a supermarket or a drug store for this caffenol recipe:

 - 500ml distilled water